GregUtas/robust-services-core/README.md

 ## Robust Services Core

 The framework that supports robust applications is referred to as the *Robust Services Core* (RSC).
-RSC will put your project on the right path and give it a jump start if you're developing or or reengineering a system whose requirements can be characterized as
+RSC will put your project on the right path and jump-start it if you're developing or or reengineering a system whose requirements can be characterized as

 - highly available, reliable, and/or scalable;
 - embedded, reactive, stateful, and/or distributed.

-The patterns embodied in RSC make developers more productive.
-Many of them have been proven in flagship telecom products, including (from the author's experience as chief software architect) the core network server that handles all of the calls in AT&T's cellular network.
-A pattern language summarizing these patterns appears in the [second chapter](/docs/RCS-chapter-2.pdf) of *Robust Communications Software*.
-The document [*RSC Product Overview*](/docs/RSC-Product-Overview.pdf) describes which of the patterns are currently available in this repository and points to the primary code files that implement them.
+The design patterns used in RSC make developers more productive.
+They have been proven in flagship telecom products, including (from the author's experience as its chief software architect) the core network server that handles all of the calls in AT&T's cellular network.
+A pattern language that summarizes the patterns appears in the [second chapter](/docs/RCS-chapter-2.pdf) of *Robust Communications Software*.
+The document [*RSC Product Overview*](/docs/RSC-Product-Overview.pdf) describes which of them are currently available in this repository and points to the primary code files that implement them, and this [tutorial](/docs/RCS-tutorial.pdf) provides more information about some of them.

 ### POTS application